-The Macon County Health Department’s Environmental Specialist conducts routine and follow-up inspections year round.
+The Macon County Health Department’s Environmental Specialist conducts routine and follow-up inspections year-round.
 If you have questions regarding food safety or inspections, please call 660-395-4711.

 Responding to events and addressing distressed items for human consumption or use.
 Section 196.030, RSMo mandates the Department of Health and Senior Services (DHSS) and its representatives to embargo foods, drugs, cosmetics, or medical devices that are involved in suspected adulteration or misbranding, as a result of a transportation incident or other natural/manmade event or disaster.

-The Macon County Health Department answers lead-related questions and educates community members on environmental hazards of lead exposure.
-Lead is a poisonous metal that was once commonly used in paint, toys, ceramics and more.
+The Macon County Health Department answers lead-related questions and educates community members on the environmental hazards of lead exposure.
+Lead is a poisonous metal that was once commonly used in paint, toys, ceramics, and more.
 It may still be found in cosmetics, batteries, and other items.
 If your home was built before 1978, your structure may contain lead paint on walls, doors, windows, and more.
 Click here for additional information on lead from the United States Environmental Protection Agency.

-According to the EPA, children under 6 years of age, pregnant women, and unborn fetuses face the highest risk in lead poisoning.
+According to the EPA, children under 6 years of age, pregnant women, and unborn fetuses face the highest risk of lead poisoning.
 Symptoms of lead poisoning might include fatigue, weight loss, abdominal cramps, muscle weakness, headaches, and other symptoms.